 LASIK may not be the best option for everyone.
-If your doctor does not think LASIK is the answer for your specific circumstance, he or she will work with you to determine your best option.
+If your doctor does not think LASIK is the answer to your specific circumstance, he or she will work with you to determine your best option.
 LASIK is only one of the many vision correction options you have at Pacific Eye Associates:

 Glasses and/or Contact Lenses

 At Pacific Eye Associates, we understand that surgical vision correction is not right for everyone.
 We offer many alternatives to laser vision correction, but the most common form of vision correction is through glasses and contacts!
 Patients who are considering LASIK surgery are generally already wearing either glasses or contacts lenses.
-Although they may seem like technology of the past, glasses and contacts are often the best vision correction method for some of our patients.
+Although they may seem like the technology of the past, glasses and contacts are often the best vision correction method for some of our patients.
 We encourage you to explore all of your options to be sure you are making the best decision for you and your sight.

-Pacific Eye Associates boasts an excellent optical selection, an you will feel peace of mind knowing our skilled opticians are there to help you with all of your glasses and contact lens needs.
+Pacific Eye Associates boasts an excellent optical selection, you will feel peace of mind knowing our skilled opticians are there to help you with all of your glasses and contact lens needs.
 There are glasses and contacts lenses available that serve a variety of purposes and fit a variety of people.
 If you have any questions about our selection of glasses and contacts, or you would like to schedule an appointment to get them, please feel free to contact us!

-Glasses and contact lenses are both equal in the way they imporve vision, but they both have their advantages and disadvantages.
+Glasses and contact lenses are both equal in the way they improve vision, but they both have their advantages and disadvantages.
 Glasses, for instance, are easily removable and they are low maintenance.
 On the other side, glasses can get in the way of an active lifestyle.
 Contact lenses offer more freedom to be active without the worry of damaging glasses, but they are also more work to keep clean.
 Whichever you choose, make sure to first examine your lifestyle to figure out which would work best for you!

 Conductive Keratoplasty (CK)